 I wonder how many people I’ve looked at all my life and never seen.

-This valued quote belongs to John Steinbeck, and it comes from ‘The Winter of Our Disconnect’, the last book he ever wrote eight years before he passed on in 1968.
+This valuable quote belongs to John Steinbeck, and it comes from ‘The Winter of Our Disconnect,’ the last book he ever wrote eight years before he passed on in 1968.

-The book portrays three generations of the Hawley family, and how they go from grace to grass, economically, with the accompanying impacts the overplay of events has on Hawley’s wife and children.
+The book portrays three generations of the Hawley family, and how they go from grace to grass economically, with the accompanying impacts the overplay of events have on Hawley’s wife and children.